jharwell/sierra/docs/src/tutorials/project/main_config/controllers.rst

             # Specifies a list of graph categories from inter- or
             # intra-experiment ``.yaml`` configuration which should be
-            # generated for this controller, if the necessary input .csv
+            # generated for this controller, if the necessary input CSV
             # files exist.
             graphs: &FizzBuzz_graphs
               - HM_MyCategory1